nrjdalal/pglaunch/README.md

 ## ✨ Features

 - 🐳 **One-command PostgreSQL**: Spins up an isolated `postgres:alpine` Docker container with sensible defaults.
-- 🔗 **Auto-generated connection URL**: Prints a POSTGRES connection URL (e.g. `POSTGRES_URL=postgres://postgres:postgres@localhost:5432/postgres`) so you can plug directly into your app or app's .envs.
+- 🔗 **Auto-generated connection URL**: Prints a POSTGRES connection URL so you can plug directly into your app or environments.
 - 🎲 **Random port allocation**: If you don’t specify `-p`, PGLaunch finds an available port for you.
 - 🛡️ **Name collisions handled**: Detects existing containers with the same base name—warns you unless you use `-c` to confirm.
 - ♻️ **Cleanup by default**: Containers are removed on exit/system-restart unless you pass `-k` (keep) to persist them.